-Get your DIY glow in the dark crafts going this summer with this easy Dollar Tree tutorial.
-Glow in the dark art projects taken to a new level of fun with these glow craft ideas.
+Try DIY glow in the dark crafts this summer with this easy Dollar Tree tutorial.
+These glow in the dark craft ideas will take your glow in the dark projects to a whole new level.

 How to Make DIY Glow in the Dark Crafts

-During the summer break, the kids and I tried to find something new to do.
-I kept eyeing this leftover tube of glow-in-the-dark bracelet and necklaces from the Dollar tree in my craft box after we had a fun day of backyard fun.
+The kids and I were trying to find something new to do during the summer break.
+After a fun day in the backyard, I kept seeing this spare tube of glow-in-the-dark bracelets and necklaces from the Dollar tree in my craft box.

 I looked up some of the glow in the dark craft ideas on Pinterest, but I couldn’t find anything that didn’t involve glue or paint.

-The next glow art project we made is a flower.
+The next glow art project we made was a flower.

-When it comes to making flower art, we used a necklace to make the flower’s middle and a necklace for the stem.
-We made each of the petals with different color bracelets, and it turned out really cool.
+When making flower art, we used a necklace to make the flower’s middle and a necklace for the stem.
+We made each of the petals with different color bracelets, which turned out cool.

 Glow in the Dark Painting